 Did that say Christmas?
 Let’s focus on “Rainbow-riffic.”
 We’re sure you feel how much more color love has given your world, so if you don’t have much space in your home or you want to surprise your beloved in the workplace, why not show all those colors with our Rainbow-riffic Mini Christmas Tree.
 You don’t even have to decorate all seven colors because you can just work with the little red tree.
 Harness all the romance in your body and pour out your creativity on the little red tree.
 Decorate it with little heart or flower jewelries.
 Add small printouts of your photos that can be placed on your desks or in your wallets or bags after.
 Whatever you choose, make sure it’s special for both of you.
 Since your tree is small in size, why not bring an extra treat?
 Fresh strawberries dipped in chocolate are delicious and sexy; you can’t go wrong with that combination.

-If you want to go the extra mile, remember that not all that glitters is gold… but you can always put a ring on it.
+If you want to go the extra mile, remember that not all that glitters is gold… but you can always put a ring on it with a wreath.